wvchallenges/se-challenge-expenses/waexpenses/Installation.md

   - `ruby v2`
   - `bundler`
   - `rails` (resolved with `bundler`)
+    - The default `rails` installations requires a javascript runtime.
+For most installations the system javascript runtime can be used, but you may need to install a runtime.
   - the source code from GitHub (you're looking at it)
   - a migrated database.